Intertwining relations for diffusions in manifolds and applications to functional inequalities: A covariance inequality

 \begin{hypothesis}[Bakry-Émery criterion] The operator $\MM$ is uniformly bounded from below, i.e $\rho >-\infty$. \end{hypothesis}

 It is a sufficient condition for hypercontractivity of the diffusion and allows to prove Poincaré or Log-Sobolev inequalities (see \cite{BE}).
 Bakry proves in \cite{Bak} that, under this criterion, the diffusion $X$ does not explode (i.e for all $x\in M$, $\tau_x=+\infty$ almost surely).
+It is not a necessary condition.
+The following intertwining results are proved in \cite{LiXM1} with a finite moment criterion, weaker but less handy, and for other flow (see also the concept of $p$-completeness in \cite{LiXM2}), or in \cite{EL1} with finer bounds.
 The following result is well known.

-\begin{prop} Under the Bakry-Émery criterion, the semi-group $\BQ$ has the stochastic representation \eqref{E2.10} and we have: for all $1$-form $\alpha$,
+\begin{prop} Under the Bakry-Émery criterion, the semigroup $\BQ$ has the stochastic representation : for all bounded $1$-form $\alpha$, for all $x\in M$, for all $v\in T_v M$,